Autocorrect in the Process of Translation -- Multi-task Learning Improves Dialogue Machine Translation: Analysis on Dialogue Translation

 \subsection{Dialogue Typos}

-Typos repairing is another fundamental but very challenging practical problems.
-In scenarios of dialogue translation, typos or misspellings are very common, which dramatically undermines the quality of translation output produced by the machine translation system.
+Typo repairing is another fundamental but very challenging practical problem.
+In dialogue translation, typos or misspellings are very common, which dramatically undermine the quality of translation output produced by machine translation.
 Table \ref{table_3errors} shows this phenomenon in Example (3).